knishe/fast-food-recipe/README.md

 # fast-food-recipe
-It is a webservice that fetches recipes by the id and keeps the frequent accessed recipe within a cache
+It is a webservice that fetches recipes and keeps the frequent accessed recipe within a cache

 ## How to run